top of page

 Dorsal_female

 Above is the dorsal, or top view, of an adult female monarch butterfly.
 Note there are no scent scales on the hindwings like the male.
-Also note the thicker veins of the female compared to the male.
+Also note the thicker scales on the veins of the female compared to the male.
 The scent scales (alar glands), or lack thereof, are important in correctly identifying monarchs, as well as the sex of a monarch, when participating in community science projects.

 Ventral View - Male Monarch